jahs-es/solid-kata/README.md

  depend on abstractions.

 The objective is modify each of the examples in order to not violate the corresponding SOLID principle.

+## You can see solution adopted to every problem in a separated branch.